 Call 911 for Help After a Crash

 Next, call 911.
 The Denver Police Department officers and medical staff who arrive on the scene are equipped to handle emergencies.
-They will ensure the safety of everyone involved.
+They will ensure everyone’s safety.
 After an accident, it’s imperative to get medical attention.
 Many injuries will worsen without proper treatment.

 Some, like internal bleeding or traumatic brain injuries, may not be immediately apparent.
 Time is often critical in these cases.
-The earlier you see a doctor, the higher your chances may be of making a full recovery.
+The earlier you see a doctor, the greater your chances of making a full recovery.

 If you do not receive emergency medical care, follow up with your doctor as soon as possible.